phetdam/kenkyusha_proj/doc/data_descs.md

 ## PhishingWebsites

 Data set of features used for predicting whether a website is a phishing website or not, from UCI.
 11055 data points, 30 features, and 2 target classes.
 However, after binarizing the features, which were all categorical, the number of features increased to 68 one-hot features.
+Information about the original features can be found in the document [here](https://archive.ics.uci.edu/ml/machine-learning-databases/00327/Phishing%20Websites%20Features.docx).
 OpenML link [here](https://www.openml.org/d/4534).

 ## semeion